YashMishra0101/Course-Hub/README.md

 - Users can like their favorite courses.
 - Dynamic Filtering: Filter courses by category to find exactly what you're looking for.
 - Responsive Design: The website is designed to work seamlessly on both desktop and mobile devices.

+## Data Fetching with API

+I use an API to fetch data for this project.

 ## 🌐 Project Demo